telefonicaid/fiware-skuld/README.rst

   access)
 * KEYSTONE_ENDPOINT.
 The Keystone endpoint.
 * HORIZON_ENDPOINT.
 The Horizon endpoint.
-* TRUSTEE =  The account to use to impersonate the users.
-It MUST NOT have admin privileges.
 * DONT_DELETE_DOMAINS = A set with e-mail domains.
 The resources of the users with ids in these domains must not be freed, even if the accounts are trial and expired.

+The TRUSTEE parameter has a fake value that must be changed unless you use the method to impersonate users that implies changing the passwords.
+See below for details.

 The admin credential is not stored in any configuration file.
 Instead, the usual OpenStack environment variables (OS_USERNAME, OS_PASSWORD, OS_TENANT_NAME, OS_REGION_NAME) must be set.
+In the same way, the scripts that expect the password of the TRUSTEE, read the OS_PASSWORD environment variable.

 Running
 =======